China iron ore futures extend gains on demand hopes, steel output controls may weigh

 However, with rising seaborne arrivals of the raw material and limited molten iron output, there is no much room for further jump in iron ore prices, according to the note.

-Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1 for September delivery leaped 1.6% to 910 yuan ($136.08) a tonne as of 0330 GMT, tracking spot 62% iron ore which increased $2 to $138.5 a tonne on Tuesday, according to SteelHome consultancy.
+Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1 for September delivery leaped 1.1% to 906 yuan ($135.52) a tonne at close, tracking spot 62% iron ore which increased $2 to $138.5 a tonne on Tuesday, according to SteelHome consultancy.
 SH-CCN-IRNOR62

-Construction-used material steel rebar on the Shanghai Futures Exchange SRBcv1 also gained, up 1.4% to 4,720 yuan a tonne.
+Construction-used material steel rebar on the Shanghai Futures Exchange SRBcv1 also gained, up 1.2% at 4,712 yuan a tonne.

 "End consumption is expected to improve after Shanghai ends a lockdown," said GF Futures.
 "But considering it takes time for the property sector to stabilise... it's better not to be too optimistic."

-Hot rolled coils SHHCcv1, used in the manufacturing sector, jumped 1.1% to 4,823 yuan per tonne.
+Hot rolled coils SHHCcv1, used in the manufacturing sector, ended up 1% at 4,816 yuan per tonne.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Rashmi Aich)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Rashmi Aich and Shailesh Kuber)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))